-2.1 Overview
+2.0.1 Overview

 A Community Improvement Plan (CIP) is a tool that allows a municipality to direct funds and implements policy initiatives toward a specifically defined project area.
-Section 28 of the Planning Act gives municipalities that have enabling policies in their Official Plans, the ability to prepare and enact, through By-law(s), Community Improvement Project Area(s) and a Community Improvement Plan.
-The Community Improvement Plan is intended to encourage rehabilitation initiatives and/or stimulate development.
-Once implemented, the plan allows municipalities to provide grants or loans to assist in the rehabilitation of lands and/or buildings within the defined boundaries of a Community Improvement Project Areas.
+Section 28 of the Planning Act gives municipalities that have enabling policies in their Official Plans, the ability to prepare and enact, through Bylaw(s), Community Improvement Project Areas and a CIP.
+The CIP is intended to encourage rehabilitation initiatives and/or stimulate development.
+Once implemented, the plan allows municipalities to provide grants and/or loans to assist in the rehabilitation of properties and/or buildings within the defined boundaries of a Community Improvement Project Area.

-2.2 Purpose
+2.0.2 Purpose

-The purpose of the Community Improvement Plan is to provide existing commercial businesses with financial incentives to improve their building's exterior facades, signage and/or building interior.
-Financial incentives will be in the form of grants and/or loans as made available through the Community Improvement Plan for eligible applicants.
+The purpose of the CIP is to provide existing commercial businesses with financial incentives to improve their exterior facade, signage, building interior and/or property.
+Financial incentives will be in the form of grants and/or loans as made available through the CIP for eligible Applicants.

-2.3 Goals and Objectives
+2.0.3 Goals and Objectives